owenkalb/cs4300/homework2/README.md

 - Django REST Framework
 - Bootstrap
 - Testing in Django
-- Copilot to Refactor views and templates and to Improve UI/UX
+- Copilot to Refactor views and templates and to improve UI/UX and debug issues with functions